chandanhpcic/docs/source/development/frontend/controller.rst

 ..
 Tip::

-    OPNsense ships with two standard controllers to incorporate default action scenario's, such as mutating models and restarting services.
-These can be found in our repository `here <https://github.com/opnsense/core/blob/master/src/opnsense/mvc/app/controllers/OPNsense/Base/>`__ and are named :code:`ApiMutableModelControllerBase`, :code:`ApiMutableServiceControllerBase`.
+    Reticen8 ships with two standard controllers to incorporate default action scenario's, such as mutating models and restarting services.
+These can be found in our repository `here <https://github.com/reticen8/core/blob/master/src/reticen8/mvc/app/controllers/Reticen8/Base/>`__ and are named :code:`ApiMutableModelControllerBase`, :code:`ApiMutableServiceControllerBase`.
 Both extend :code:`ApiControllerBase` as described in this chapter.
 The mutable model controller is explained in more detail in :doc:`using grids <../examples/using_grids>`, the service controller is explained in :doc:`api enable services <../examples/api_enable_services>`